-This November—the first major election since the Supreme Court gutted the heart of the Voting Rights Act—there were new restrictions on voting in 15 states, endangering voting rights for hundreds of thousands of Americans around the country.
+Last November—the first major election since the Supreme Court gutted the heart of the Voting Rights Act—there were new restrictions on voting in 15 states, endangering voting rights for hundreds of thousands of Americans around the country.
 From voter ID laws that threaten to disenfranchise African Americans, Latinos, students and elderly voters, to cuts to early voting and onerous requirements for voter registration, the right to vote is in peril.

 Voting rights are the cornerstone of our democracy.
 Through amicus (friend of the court) briefs, legislative advocacy, and public education the Anti-Defamation League has worked to ensure that all eligible Americans can exercise their fundamental right to vote.